 Benefits of passive investing

-A key benefit of the passive investing approach is that investors are generally subject to lower management fees, avoiding the more expensive fees and costs that are usually associated with an investment manager ‘actively’ managing an investment portfolio by picking individual stocks or other assets.
+A key benefit of the passive investing approach is that investors are generally subject to lower management fees, avoiding the higher fees and costs that are usually associated with an investment manager ‘actively’ managing an investment portfolio by picking individual stocks or other assets.

 Passive ETFs are also a way to achieve instant diversification for your investment portfolio, because you gain exposure to a portfolio of shares in a single trade.